 Medicine to lower cholesterol

 Note: The above medication information is for educational purposes only and not advice for treatment.
 Please consult your physician for treatment of stroke.

 Stroke treatment may include surgery.
 Again, the type of stroke you experience will determine surgical treatment options.
 Some surgeries performed may include:

 Have you had a good experience with your stroke rehabilitation and treatment?
-Please share your favorite and most effective stroke rehab exercises or treatment below.
+Or maybe you're a therapist who treats stroke with some recommendations.
+Please share your favorite and most effective stroke rehab exercises or treatment tips below.
 Please note that submissions from others are for informational purposes only and are not professional medical advice, diagnosis, treatment or care, nor are intended to be a substitute.
 Always seek the advice of a physician or other qualified health provider concerning questions you have regarding your health or a loved one's health concerns.